Neutral Bay: Parks and recreation

 The Norths Pirates Junior Rugby Union Club is the local village Rugby Club, the former Club being known as Cambridge Bay Junior Rugby Union Club.
 This Club taking its name from Northbridge, Cammeray and Neutral Bay.
 The Pirates play home games at Tunks Park Cammeray and train at Primrose Park in Cremorne and Anderson Park.

-The Neutral Bay Club is a tennis and bowls club, bistro and sports bar situated next to Ilbery Reserve in the centre of Neutral Bay.
+The Neutral Bay Club is a tennis and bowls club situated next to Ilbery Reserve in the centre of Neutral Bay.
 In continuous operation since 1882, it is one of the oldest licensed clubs in New South Wales.
-The club features four floodlit tennis courts, a floodlit bowling green surrounded by a heated deck, two function rooms and a members lounge.
+The club features four floodlit tennis courts, a floodlit bowling green surrounded by a heated deck, two function rooms, bistro, sports bar and a members lounge.
 It runs teams of various levels in the Sydney tennis and bowls leagues.